 However, it actually tends to work well when in use.
 While there is the risk of bias, research shows that this bias is mainly toward items with the highest likelihood for discrepancies.

 This method is similar to the process-based method in that it does not account for the value of the items.
 However, the sample is usually decided by an inventory management software.
-Items are counted based only on their physical location within the warehouse with the repeat goal of counting all shelves over a period of time.
-This ensures a truly random sample which can prove to be more accurate.
+Items are counted based only on their physical location within the warehouse with the repeated goal of counting all shelves over a period of time.
+This ensures a truly random sample that can prove to be more accurate.
 Even in other methods, taking the location of the product into account can reduce the chance for error.

 Best Practices for Cycle Counts and Inventory Management